moezabdelkefi/holbertonschool-simple_shell/README.md

 description:

-in this project im going to write my own simple UNIX command interpreter, This function is going to work on intractive_mode and non intractive_mode.
+In this project im going to write my own simple UNIX command interpreter, This function is going to work on intractive_mode and non intractive_mode.

 Requirements: